At Hurst Drive Primary School, we want to encourage our children to adopt a healthy diet and a healthy lifestyle.

 - A news article published by the BBC stated that fewer children in disadvantaged areas are getting the recommended 60 minutes of exercise each day to keep them healthy.

 There is also no escaping the fact that if our children at Hurst Drive Primary School grow up to be adults who are obese, or who eat a diet high in fat and/or sugar, they will be at greater risk of developing life-threatening conditions such as diabetes, heart disease and cancer.

 What happens if I put unhealthy foods in my child’s packed lunch?

-Packed lunches will be reviewed by school staff and pre-identified pupil packed lunch helpers.
+Packed lunches will be reviewed by school staff.

 Those children with healthy packed lunches will be rewarded with house points and stickers, and if the child has permission to have his/her photograph on the internet, posts on our Facebook page to celebrate their healthy choices.